NixOS/rfcs/rfcs/0000-nixos-containers.md

   * With this design, it won't be necessary to implement adjustments for advanced features such as [MACVLAN interfaces](https://backreference.org/2014/03/20/some-notes-on-macvlanmacvtap/) since administrators can directly use the upstream configuration format.
-The current module only supports `MACVLAN` interfaces for instance, but e.g. no `IPVLAN`.
+The current module supports `MACVLAN` interfaces for instance, but not `IPVLAN`.
   * Another side effect is that existing knowledge about this configuration can be re-used.

-* Provide a reasonable upgrade-path for existing installations.
+* Provide a reasonable upgrade path for existing installations.
 Even though this RFC suggests deprecating the existing `nixos-container` subsystem, this measure is purely optional.
 However, for this to happen, a smooth migration path must be provided.